 I do not know how all my prayers will be answered.
 I trust that God has a great plan for my life, that He loves me enough to send His Son as an atoning sacrifice for my sin, and that His love is not conditional.
 I take refuge in the words God spoke to the prophet Jeremiah: “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call upon me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.”
 (Jeremiah 29:11-13).

-We serve a Creator that loves us so much, He is waiting to hear from us.
+We serve a Creator that loves us so much, He waits to hear from us.
 “Know that the LORD has set apart his faithful servant for himself; the LORD hears when I call to him.”
 (Psalm 4:3).
-God doesn’t merely want us to pray, He is waiting to listen.
+God doesn’t merely want us to pray, He WAITS to listen.

 The Psalmist writes “KNOW” – he is certain.
 We don’t have to “suppose” or “guess” that it is so.
 The Psalmist is confident that his prayers will be fulfilled, using active rather than passive verbs.
-Jesus also taught to pray expectantly, by saying, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
+Jesus also taught us to pray expectantly, by saying, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.”
 (Matthew 7:7-8).
-Like Aslan, Our Creator “likes to be asked” but He also longs to bless us and gather us to Him, but we have to be willing and accepting of His grace and gift of salvation.
+Like Aslan, Our Creator “likes to be asked” but He also longs to bless us and gather us to Him.
+We must be willing and accepting of His grace and gift of salvation.